There are currently no deals available for this provider.

-Cover your broadband socket with the provided cover
+Cover your broadband socket with the supplied cover.

-Leave your router behind, as the next resident will likely need it
+Leave your router behind, as the next resident is likely to need it.

-Register your interest in continuing with Hyperoptic if your new address is not within its service area – the more demand the supplier gets per area, the more likely it is to start operating there.
+Register your interest in continuing with Hyperoptic if your new address is not within its service area.
+The more demand that’s registered in a particular area, the more likely Hyperoptic is to start operating there.